MedFlowSeg: Flow Matching for Medical Image Segmentation with Frequency-Aware Attention: Experiments

 \subsection{Implementation Details}

 All models were developed in PyTorch Lightning and trained and evaluated on four NVIDIA A100 GPUs, each with 40 GB of VRAM.
 All images were uniformly resized to a resolution of $256\times256$ pixels.
+For grayscale medical images such as MRI and ultrasound, we used a single-channel input.
+For color images such as fundus and histology images, the RGB format was preserved as three-channel input.
+The backbone of both the Flow Network and the Condition Network follows a four-level UNet-style encoder--decoder design, with channel dimensions set to $\{64,128,256,256\}$.
+Each level contains two residual blocks, and the time embedding dimension is set to 256 for the time-conditioned flow branch.
 We optimized the networks end-to-end using AdamW~\cite{loshchilov2017decoupled} with a batch size of 48 and an initial learning rate of $1\times10^{-4}$.
-During training, we maintained an exponential moving average of model parameters with a decay rate of 0.999.
-At inference time, we used 50 sampling steps.
+During training, we maintained an exponential moving average (EMA) of model parameters with a decay rate of 0.9999.
+At inference time, we used 50 sampling steps by default, which is much fewer than the 100 sampling steps in MedSegDiff-V2~\cite{wu2024medsegdiffv2} and FlowSDF~\cite{bogensperger2025flowsdfijcv}.
 For each case, the model was run 10 times to generate an ensemble of segmentation samples, which were subsequently fused using the STAPLE algorithm~\cite{warfield2004simultaneous}.
-Segmentation performance was assessed using Dice, IoU, and HD95.
+Segmentation performance was assessed using Dice, IoU, and HD95 metrics.
 Higher Dice and IoU values, together with lower HD95 values, indicate better agreement with the ground truth.